MycroftAI/mycroft-core/test/integrationtests/voight_kampff/README.md

 where utterance is the sentence to test.

 ### Then ...
-The "Then" step will verify the response of the user, currently there is two ways of specifying the response.
+The "Then" step will verify Mycroft's response, handle a followup action or check for messages on the messagebus.

-Expected dialog:
+#### Expected dialog:
 `"<skill-name>" should reply with dialog from "<dialog-file>"`

 Example phrase:
 `Then "<skill-name>" should reply with "<example>"

 This will try to map the example phrase to a dialog file and will allow any response from that dialog file.
+This one is somewhat experimental et the moment.

+#### Should contain:
+`mycroft reply should contain "<text>"`

+This will match any sentence containing the specified text.

-User reply:
+#### User reply:
 `Then the user says "<utterance>"`

 This allows setting up scenarios with conversational aspects, e.g. when using `get_response()` in the skill.